fregu856/papers/README.md

 - `arxiv, 2024-11`
 - [Computational Pathology]
 ```
 Well-written and quite interesting paper.
 Not entirely convinced/impressed by the results though.
 It seems strange to not include standard ABMIL models as a baseline.
 I would expect ABMIL to outperform doing an MLP on top of the mean patch-level feature vector, so, how much performance gain would then this proposed COBRA approach actually give compared to ABMIL?
+Also, they don't evaluate if equation (3) actually improves the performance?
+It might not be needed to do that extra modelling layer, could just apply the attention-based aggregation directly on top of the embeddings?
 ```

 ##### [24-12-05] [paper438]